mallareddyganji/edureka-LMS/readme.txt

 7640
 8972 DataNode

-c:\hadoop-2.3.0\sbin>start-yarn.cmd    will bring up ResourceManager, NodeManager starting yarn daemons
+c:\hadoop-2.3.0\sbin>start-yarn.cmd    -> will bring up ResourceManager, NodeManager starting yarn daemons

+Step 2.2: Verify with jps command for 4 Hadoop services should be up and running. (no output means check your jps is pointing to JAVA_HOME or not)

 C:\hadoop-2.3.0\sbin>jps
 6784